20 Great Mad Men Quotes That Really Make You Think

 “One never knows how loyalty is born.” – Bert Cooper, Mad Men, Season 1, Episode 12, “Nixon vs. Kennedy”

-Don’t miss this collection of profound The Good Place quotes.
+Don’t miss this collection of profound quotes from The Good Place.

 “One day you’re there and then all of a sudden, there’s less of you and you wonder where that part went; if it’s living somewhere outside of you.
 And you keep thinking maybe you’ll get it back and then you realize it’s just gone.” – Peggy Olson, Mad Men, Season 2, Episode 13, “Meditations in an Emergency”